yeoman/insight/contributing.md

 ## Testing

-In addition to the regular tests via `npm test`, contributor should also ensure analytics tracking vendor continues to receive data.
+In addition to the regular tests via `npm test`, contributors should also ensure the analytics tracking vendor continues to receive data.

 ### Google Analytics (GA)